vinfreecs/genga/Documentation.md

  * The central Mass, in solar masses
  * Value of close encounter parameter n1
  * Value of close encounter parameter n2
+ * The Star Radius in AU
+ * The Star Love Number
+ * The Star fluid Love Number
+ * The Star spin_x in Solar masses AU^2 * day / 0.0172020989
+ * The Star spin_y in Solar masses AU^2 * day / 0.0172020989
+ * The Star spin_z in Solar masses AU^2 * day / 0.0172020989
  * The Input file name
  * The input file format: